Georgina Kingi

-Dame Georgina Kingi is a New Zealand educator who has been principal of the St Joseph's Māori Girls' College since 1987.
+Dame Georgina Kingi is a New Zealand educator who was principal of the St Joseph's Māori Girls' College from 1987 until 2024.

 Kingi grew up in Poroporo, near Whakatāne.
 She is a member of the Ngāti Awa and Ngāti Pūkeko Iwi.
 She attended St Joseph's and the University of Auckland.
 Kingi began teaching at St Joseph's in 1969, initially as a Māori language teacher.
-She became principal of the school in 1987.
+She became principal of the school in 1987 and retired in 2024.

 Kingi is a licensed interpreter of the Māori language.
 She was a founding member and former chairwoman of the Hawke's Bay Māori Language Association.

 In 1993, Kingi was awarded the New Zealand Suffrage Centennial Medal.
 She was made a Companion of the Queen's Service Order for public services in the 2004 New Year Honours.
 In the 2017 New Year Honours, she was made a Dame Companion of the New Zealand Order of Merit, for services to Māori and education.

+Kingi was appointed to the Māori Education Ministerial Advisory Group by education minister Erica Stanford for a two-year term, starting in September 2024.